 Our libraries offer an extensive and high quality collection of materials for reading, listening, and viewing.
 Items are available for check-out (with the exception of those marked REFERENCE and current magazines) to anyone with a valid library card.
 Loan periods vary according to the type of material.
 Fines are assessed for overdue materials.
 If you cannot find an item on our shelves, we will gladly make every effort to locate a copy for you through our reciprocal borrowing arrangements with area libraries or through our InterLibrary Loan service which searches nationwide for the material you need.

 Read our complete Circulation Services policy.

 Our libraries have computer workstations connected to the Internet for use by community users.
-You must have a valid Library card, Computer Use card, or Visitor card to use these computers.
+You must have a valid Library card or Computer Use card to use these computers.
 Please check at a library service desk to find out which card is right for you.
 All branches also provide wireless access for those users with laptops that are set up with wireless cards.
 Please click here for more information about our Wireless Access or ask at one of our customer service desks.

 Read our complete Computer Access policy.